LambdAurora/lambdaurora.github.io/src/blog/2022/12/pippenfts_modding_critic.md

 and the cherry on top of the cake is Forge gained Mixin support, so the difference here may only boil down to how the feature is communicated.

-Now to quickly come back to Chasm, it is a backend, it's not designed to be used by modders directly, but it's designed to replace what's "behind Mixin", this means to a modder they could continue using Mixin, it just handle things differently at the back.
-It also allows new APIs to be used by modders that interact with Chasm, and the great thing is it will be faster and more compatible (hence the name Collision-Handling ASM).
+Now to quickly come back to Chasm, it is a backend, it's not designed to be used by modders directly, but it's designed to replace what's "behind Mixin", this means to a modder they could continue using Mixin, it just handles things differently at the back.
+It also allows new APIs to be used by modders that interact with Chasm, and the great thing is it will probably be faster after a first launch since this new design allows to cache transformations (though first launch has a decent chance to be slower, it's a decent trade-off in my opinion), and it will be more compatible (hence the name Collision-Handling ASM).
 [This is a stemming from the thoughts of one of Fabric's founder about replacing mixin](https://github.com/FabricMC/fabric-loader/issues/244), and it's finally coming to reality.

 This is important for a project like Patchwork as it will allow to take Forge patches, and hopefully convert them to Chasm code, allowing much easier maintenance of the project and the framework being much more powerful (and safe) means it'll also be easier to patch mods and make everything fit.